larribas/terraform-aws-mlflow/README.md

 ## Roadmap

-- First production-ready version:
-  - [x] Example usage folder (gitignored)
-  - [x] ECS cluster and service (backed by local storage)
-  - [x] Output info to hook it to an LB listener
-  - [x] Default S3 bucket + IAM role + Documentation
-  - [x] RDS cluster + backend-store-uri + Documentation
-  - [x] Terraform fmt and grooming
-  - [x] LICENSE
-  - [x] README
-  - [ ] Full example with a custom domain, ALB and S3 buckets
-  - [ ] Terratest and GitHub Actions
 - Upcoming:
   - [ ] PR to mlflow to accept BACKEND_STORE_URI as an environment variable => Allow selecting a different container image
   - [ ] Target-based autoscaling
-  - [ ] Allow injecting sidecar containers and inject a datadog agent
+  - [ ] Allow injecting sidecar containers (we need to inject a datadog agent)

 ## Contributors